AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-12-investing-automation.md

 Fidelity and Vanguard are examples of platforms that will not allow automated investments into individual stocks or ETFs and only allow mutual fund automation for investments outside of robo advisors.
 There is nothing objectively wrong with this, but it could hinder your ability to automate depending on your strategy.

-## Why Automate Investing?
+## Why Automate Your Investments?

-Automating your investing strategy has many benefits, but there are two main reasons I personally use automation.
+Automating your investing strategy has many benefits, but there are two main reasons I use automation.

 ### 1. Save Time

-If you have multiple platforms, and you are investing in small chunks daily, the time it takes to login and purchase can add up over time.
+If you have multiple platforms, and you are investing in small chunks daily, the time it takes to log in and purchase can add up over time.

 5 min a day X 5 days a wk X 52 wks a yr = roughly 21.66 hrs (exclude holidays obviously)

-I know you could download an investing application on your phone, and simply click a few buttons and be done with it.
+I know you could download an investing application on your phone, simply click a few buttons, and be done with it.
 This might only take you one minute a day.

-While this is a good point, personally I don’t like having direct access to my assets through my smart phone.
-But if you like to have fine tune control on a day to day basis then automation may not be for you.
+While this is a good point, I don’t like having direct access to my assets through my smartphone.
+But if you like to have fine-tuned control on a day-to-day basis then automation may not be for you.

 ### 2. Reduce Anxiety